 In order to monitor this service, the Trustees take a proactive approach to questioning the administrators about their service level reports and receive these on a quarterly basis from Standard Life and Aviva providing statistics on the level of service that is provided in comparison to agreed targets and timescales.
 The Trustees monitor transactions made via the Trustees' bank account on a regular basis.
 Standard Life, Aviva and Utmost have in place a service standard of 10 working days.
-Over the 12 months to 5 April 2022, the administrators in the main achieved the SLAs for the Scheme although Aviva reported that benefit payments out and general enquiries had not been actioned within the agreed timescales and have advised that issues causing underperformance had been addressed.
-In addition, Standard Life had fallen behind on SLA performance in Q2 2021, however, they reported that they had changed processes and increased resource which had SLAs at a consistently higher level.
+Over the 12 months to 5 April 2023, the administrators in the main achieved the SLAs for the Scheme although Aviva reported that benefit payments out and transfer quotes had not been actioned within the agreed timescales and have advised that SLAs are impacted by the legacy systems the Scheme is held on with more manual intervention required.
+In addition, Standard Life had reported in Q1 2023 that their internal Scheme summary had been updated to contact Aviva to ensure they provide a timely response to members with dual benefits.